 TGbe editor: Please add following two paragraphs in this subclause on P527L9 right after NOTE 3.

+(#22026)A non-AP MLD shall not send a Link Reconfiguration Request frame requesting only delete link operation that results in deleting all the setup links of the non-AP MLD.

+NOTE: If a non-AP MLD wants to delete all its setup links, it sends a Disassociation frame or a Deauthentication frame to the AP MLD.

 The AP MLD shall accept a delete link request for a link ID and shall set the corresponding Status subfield